microsoft/vscode-docs/docs/python/tutorial-django.md

         return HttpResponse("Hello, Django!")
     ```

 1. Create a file, `hello/urls.py`, with the contents below.
 The `urls.py` file is where you specify patterns to route different URLs to their appropriate views.
-The code below contains one route to map root URL of the app (`""`) to the `view.home` function that you just added to `hello/views.py`:
+The code below contains one route to map root URL of the app (`""`) to the `views.home` function that you just added to `hello/views.py`:

     ```python
     from django.urls import path